 Checklists are free and easy to carry out.
 The Adult Dyslexia Checklist contains questions that are predictive of dyslexia, scores for each answer indicate the relative importance of that question.
 Alongside each line you can keep a tally of your score and calculate the total.

 A checklist cannot diagnose dyslexia, it can only indicate that difficulties could be due to dyslexia and further investigation should be carried out.

 These are usually online tests and can be free or available to organisations for a licensing fee.
 Through a series of questions they can give an indication of possible dyslexic difficulties and give suggestions for appropriate support strategies to try.
-They cannot provide a diagnosis and are not 100% accurate.
+They are not a diagnosis.

 Find out more on the Screening tests webpage.

-The only way to be really know whether an employee is dyslexic and how best to support them is through a diagnostic assessment.
+The only way to really know whether an employee is dyslexic and how best to support them is through a diagnostic assessment

 A Diagnostic Assessment is the only way to really understand whether your employee is dyslexic and how best to support them.
 You will receive a detailed report which will help you to make sure that any reasonable adjustments are properly tailored to your employee therefore saving the organisation expenditure and supporting your employee in the best way you can.

 Find out more about Diagnostic Assessments, and how the BDA can help on the BDA Assessments webpage.